Suryasadasivam/githubaction_practice/README.md

-## This is the python appa for practice gitaction
+## This is the python app for practice git action